We were recently asked a probing question by a CIO - “What can AI automate for me that I couldn’t achieve with other simpler automation techniques?”

 How AI Supports Intelligent Automation

-Recent developments in AI including Large Language Models and Autonomous Agents are key tools in our toolbox for achieving this dream of intelligent automation.
+Recent developments in AI including Large Language Models and Autonomous Agents are key tools in our toolbox for achieving this dream of Intelligent Automation.
 They bring the following new capabilities to the table that go even beyond machine learning:

-• Automated Reasoning - The LLM can be used to actual carry out the complex reasoning process outlined above.
+Automated Reasoning - The LLM can be used to actually carry out the complex reasoning process outlined above.
 With careful prompt engineering, they can weigh up and reason through all of the characteristics of the problem in a way that is very closely aligned to the employee making a decision;

-• Automated Actions - An Autonomous Agent can be developed which can essentially automate the same process as the knowledgeable employee would take.
+Automated Actions - An Autonomous Agent can be developed which can essentially automate the same process as the knowledgeable employee would take.
 The agent could pull in the order details and the customer history, reason about the correct response and then actually carry out the action for us in order to automate the end to end task.
-These agents can then be setup to collaborate as part of an end to end business workflow.
+These agents can then be set up to collaborate as part of an end to end business workflow.

 This Is Transformative For Business

-If we can bring more intelligent AI powered automation into our business and increase the level of straight through processing, it is possible for businesses to save huge sums of money spent on manual back office activities.
+If we can bring more AI powered Intelligent Automation into our business and increase the level of straight through processing, it is possible for businesses to save huge sums of money spent on manual back office activities.

 Most businesses are filled with business processes which are carried out by humans.
 Some of these processes could move from no automation to being entirely automated, whilst others might move from say 70% automated to 80% automated.
 The business case for doing this across a single large enterprise could be overwhelming even with small incremental uplifts.